diagrams/diagrams-doc/manual/diagrams-manual.rst

 the four `PathLike` types:

-* Since `example` is a diagram, the first `ts`, used by itself, is also a `diagram`; hence it is interpreted as three equilateral triangle diagrams superimposed on one another with `atop`.
+* Since `example` is a diagram, the first `ts`, used by itself, is also a diagram; hence it is interpreted as three equilateral triangle diagrams superimposed on one another with `atop`.

 * `stroke` turns `Path`\s into diagrams, so the second `ts` has type